-In the job template there is a distinction between mandatory and optional attributes.
-A language binding implementation MUST provide implementations for all DRMAA attributes, both required and optional.
-The setter and getter implementations for optional attributes MUST throw UnsupportedAttributeException in languages which support exceptions.
-In languages which do not support exceptions, the optional attribute setters and getters MUST return some form of error.
+In the DRMAA job template concept, there is a distinction between mandatory, optional and implementation-specific attributes.
+A language binding implementation MUST include all DRMAA attributes described here, both required and optional.
+The setter and getter implementations for optional attributes MUST in case throw UnsupportedAttributeException.
 The service provider implementation SHOULD then override the setters and getters for supported optional attributes with methods that operate normally.
+In the case of a destination language which does not support the notion of interfaces or objects, the generic getter and setter routines should throw UnsupportedAttributeException when called with the name of an unknown or unsupported attribute.